stat545ubc-2021/mda-williamlaplante/md1/README.md

-This folder contains the source code for milestone 1 in .Rmd format along with t the knitted document in .md format.
+This folder contains the source code for milestone 1 in .Rmd format along with the knitted document in .md format.
+The folder Mini-data-analysis-m1_files/figure-gfm is used to render the .md files, and was generated from knit.
-~